cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 * Some degree of external impetus leads to use of platform capabilities, for example:
   * Incentives such as personal reviews
   * Mandates such as requiring use for production releases or receiving funding
-* The utilization of platform capabilities is fragmented - users may take advantage of one capability but not be aware of, or interested in adopting, others that are available.
+* The utilization of platform capabilities is fragmented - users may take advantage of one capability but might not be aware of, or interested in adopting, others that are available.
 * Users have low motivation to learn how to use platform capabilities and rely heavily on collaboration with the providers through forums like office hours or help desk
 * Platform users are encouraged to join informal communities of practice to their share problems and solutions